River Thames: Sea level

+The sea level in the Thames estuary is rising and the rate of rise is increasing.

 Sediment cores up to 10 m deep collected by the British Geological Survey from the banks of the tidal River Thames contain geochemical information and fossils which provide a 10,000-year record of sea-level change.
 Combined, this and other studies suggest that the Thames sea-level has risen more than 30 m during the Holocene at a rate of around 5–6 mm per year from 10,000 to 6,000 years ago.
 The rise of sea level dramatically reduced when the ice melt nearly concluded over the past 4,000 years.
 Since the beginning of the 20th century, rates of sea level rise range from 1.22 mm per year to 2.14 mm per year.

 Catchment area and discharge

 The Thames River Basin District, including the Medway catchment, covers an area of 6229 sqmi.
-The river basin is a mixture of urban through to rural in the east and northern parts while the western parts of the catchment are predominantly rural with many towns to a suburban layout such as, archetypically Swindon.
+The entire river basin is a mixture of urban and rural, with rural landscape predominating in the western part.
 The area is among the driest in the United Kingdom.
 Water resources consist of groundwater from aquifers and water taken from the Thames and its tributaries, much of it stored in large bank-side reservoirs.

-The Thames itself provides two-thirds of London's drinking water while groundwater supplies about 40 percent of public water supplies in the total catchment area.
+The Thames itself provides two-thirds of London's drinking water, while groundwater supplies about 40 per cent of public water supplies in the overall catchment area.
 Groundwater is an important water source, especially in the drier months, so maintaining its quality and quantity is extremely important.
 Groundwater is vulnerable to surface pollution, especially in highly urbanised areas.